New York State Route 117: New Castle, Chappaqua and Mount Kisco

 Upon crossing into New Castle, NY 117 changes names to South Bedford Road.
 The road takes a generally northeasterly track away from the town line to the hamlet of Chappaqua, a community just 2 mi from the center of Pleasantville.
 NY 117 serves as Chappaqua's main north–south street, passing by commercial and residential neighborhoods ahead of an intersection with NY 120 (King Street) in Chappaqua's center.
-NY 120 turns north here, overlapping with NY 117 for one block before splitting off to the west on Quaker Road.
+NY 120 turns north here, overlapping with NY 117 for one block before splitting off to the west.
 NY 117 continues north from this point as North Bedford Road, passing a strip mall before leaving Chappaqua.

 Outside of Chappaqua, NY 117 loosely parallels the Saw Mill River Parkway as it winds its way northeastward across residential parts of New Castle.
-The two parallel roads connect again by way of Roaring Brook Road, a four-lane arterial located midway between Chappaqua and the next community along NY 117, the village of Mount Kisco.
+The two parallel roads connect again by way of Roaring Brook Road, located midway between Chappaqua and the next community along NY 117, the village of Mount Kisco.
 Roaring Brook Road also connects NY 117 and the Saw Mill River Parkway to the global headquarters of Reader's Digest, which comprises a large complex bounded by NY 117 to the east and the Metro-North tracks to the west.
 From here, NY 117 takes on a more pronounced northeasterly alignment that takes the route past Mount Kisco Country Club and into the village of Mount Kisco.

 Just inside the village limits, NY 117 meets the north end of NY 128 at Park Avenue.
 Past Park Avenue, NY 117 continues north through Mount Kisco, changing names to Main Street ahead of the village's central business district.
 Here, the route enters a junction with the western terminus of NY 172 (South Bedford Road) at the main entrance to Northern Westchester Hospital.
 The commercial surroundings continue north for another eight blocks to Jeff Feigel Square, where NY 117 connects to the east end of NY 133.
 Main Street turns northwest onto NY 133 while NY 117 splits to the northeast along Bedford Road.